 Making relevant information available to all of your employees is an ongoing struggle for internal communications, especially these days when so many workers don’t sit at a desk and have limited access to corporate email or the company intranet.
 Not only is there an access barrier to contend with, but there’s also the matter of time.
 Workdays are often jam-packed, especially for service or field-sales workers, and there’s usually little time remaining for collecting information, let alone effectively communicating it.

-Now more than ever, successful internal communication channels need to challenge these barriers and do a better job of reaching all employees at the right time and with the right message and content.
+Now more than ever, successful channels need to challenge these barriers and do a better job of reaching all employees at the right time and with the right message and content.
 That includes taking advantage of rich media and tools for sharing real-time information that encourages employee feedback.
 Based on these requirements, here are eight guidelines for cultivating the most common channels for employee communication.

 10. Create a Digital Workplace Strategy for All Employees